 President Barack Obama (Diego M. Radzinschi / NLJ)

-A group of law professors have sent a letter urging President Obama not to include a religious exemption in his promised executive order prohibiting federal contractors from discriminating on the basis of sexual orientation.
+A group of law professors have sent a letter urging President Barack Obama not to include a religious exemption in his promised executive order prohibiting federal contractors from discriminating on the basis of sexual orientation.

-“Including such a [religious exemption] in newly expanded rights for LGBT [lesbian, gay, bisexual and transgender] employees of federal contractors would at once undermine workplace equity for LGBT employees, relegate LGBT protections to a lesser status than existing protections against discrimination, and allow religious employers to create or maintain discriminatory workplaces with substantial public funding,” the letter says.
+“Including such a [religious exemption] in newly expanded rights for LGBT [lesbian, gay, bisexual and transgender] employees of federal contractors would at once undermine workplace equity for LGBT employees, relegate LGBT protections to a lesser status than existing protections against discrimination, and allow religious employers to create or maintain discriminatory workplaces with substantial public funding,” the letter said.

 Organizing the push were Columbia Law School professor Katherine Franke and Columbia research fellow Kara Loewentheil, along with Brooklyn Law School professor Nelson Tebbe.
+Franke leads Columbia’s Center for Gender and Sexuality Law.

 “We are delighted that many prominent scholars in the legal academy signed this letter,” Loewentheil said.
 “The views of these scholars provide responsible counsel to the White House as it considers the wording of an important new executive order securing LGBT and gender-identity nondiscrimination rules for employers who receive public funding.”